thallada/RowYourBoat/README.md

 I use the `.psc` extension for better code highlighting, but these technically aren't Papyrus files since these are OBScript files.

+## UE4SSScripts

+This folder contains all of the [UE4SS](https://docs.ue4ss.com/index.html) Lua scripts to be installed in `OblivionRemastered/Binaries/Win64/ue4ss/Mods/RowYourBoat/scripts/`.

 ## ESP

 I'm checking in any changes I make to the `.esp` plugin here, but it's a binary format not easily readable on git